How to Make your Nurse Preceptor Love You

-I work with nursing students quite a bit in my role as an Emergency Department RN.
-This has given me an opportunity to reflect on my past experience as a nursing student with a new perspective.
+I worked with nursing students quite a bit in my role as an Emergency Department RN.
+This gave me an opportunity to reflect on my past experience as a nursing student with a new perspective.

 And just like there’s no one way to be a nurse, there’s no cookie cutter way to be a nursing student.
 Every student arrives on the unit with a unique background, which includes their level of experience, their nursing program, their age, their maturity level, their past career history, and more!
 That’s part of the fun - and challenge - of being a preceptor - especially if it’s just for one shift rather than a longer term relationship.